 3. Normal Form (3NF)

 In our example, if we have a table where the invoice number, the product number, and the price are given, we most likely have a transitive dependency.
-In fact, the price of the product does not really depend on the invoice number, but rather on the product number, since a fixed price is defined for each product.
+The price of the product does not depend on the invoice number, but rather on the product number, since a fixed price is defined for each product.

 This dependency can be resolved by moving the products to a new table, thus removing the price attribute from the original table.